Zbot Virus --- on Microsoft Windows

 It's ridiculous that, after years of talk by Microsoft that they are improving the security of their operating systems, it is still a common occurence that a computer-fraudster from half-way around the world can intall programs and registry entries onto the typical Microsoft Home operating system setup --- while at the same time Microsoft makes it ultra-hard for the owner of the computer, sitting at the computer, to remove (or at least de-activate) those installed programs.

-People need to bring lawsuits against Microsoft for making it so easy for remote computer-criminals to install programs on Microsoft Home computers --- nasty programs that make the computer essentially useless until user-data is backed up and the operating system is re-installed, and user data and programs re-installed.
+People need to bring lawsuits against Microsoft for making it so easy for remote computer-criminals to install programs on Microsoft Home computers --- nasty programs that make the computer essentially useless until user-data is backed up (if possible) and the operating system is re-installed, and user data and application programs re-installed.

 The mail threads at on-line computer forums indicate that 100's of thousands of man-hours are wasted each year in dealing with these infections.

 And, further, there is the exposure to (and likelihood of) identity theft in most of those instances.
-See below.
+(See 'infection features' below.)

 The 2007 blog post, along with this one, provides specific details on how Microsoft should be considered an 'accessory' in these kinds of crimes.
 Microsoft can do some things to drastically reduce these 'infections', but their responses are pathetically weak.